-If the ABS indicator lamp comes on and stays on when you oply the brakes to a moving vehicle, apply the brakes to a moving vehicle, the trailer ABS is not working properly.
+If the ABS indicator lamp comes on and stays on when you apply the brakes to a moving vehicle, the trailer ABS is not working properly.
 The ABS must be serviced as soon as possible upon completion of your trip to ensure full anti-lock braking capability.

-IP-95172 MERITOR WABCO
+TP-95172 MERITOR WABCO Rev. 7/01